KuwuroUsagi/temptress/README.md

-# Temptress <br> (Femdom Discord Bot)
+# Miss Valentina <br> (Femdom Discord Bot)

 ___

-Temptress is a fork of Seductress, a Discord bot coded in Python with [Discord.py](https://discordpy.readthedocs.io/en/master/api.html "Docs") library.
+Miss Valentina is a fork of Seductress, a Discord bot coded in Python with [Discord.py](https://discordpy.readthedocs.io/en/master/api.html "Docs") library.
 Mainly NSFW bot with intention to be used in nsfw servers, Bringing BDSM features to Discord especially in Femdom Communities.
 Commands are desined to simulate gagging Subs, Punishments, and locking in chastity.

-Temptress will help Dommes to gag Submissive pets and force them to obey, behave, beg and say "Yes Mistress!"
+Miss Valentina will help Dommes to gag Submissive pets and force them to obey, behave, beg and say "Yes Mistress!"
 She will punish and gag them till they break and will rebuild them.
 Commands are Ideal for following communities: * *BDSM, Femdom, pet-play, chastity.**